Manoj-Kumar-BV/Django-To-Do-List/README.md

 - Click on a task title to update it.
 - Use the "Delete" button to remove a task.
 - Use the "Complete" button to mark a task as complete.

-## Contributing

-If you would like to contribute to this project, please fork the repository and create a pull request with your changes.

 ```